iOmega8561/iOmega8561/README.md

 ### 👋 Nice to see you here!

-**Fullstack engineer by day, iOS engineer by night.
-System Engineer at work and at play.**
+**Software engineer by day, iOS engineer by night.
+Systems engineer 24/7 ❤️​.**

 I'm an engineer working at the intersection of systems and application development.
 My career spans from server infrastructure and virtualization to Swift applications across the entire Apple ecosystem.